ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part2.md

     bcuser@ubuntu18042:~/zmarbles/marblesUI/config$

-This command will print as much of the file as it can on your screen but will pause until you hit enter before displaying the rest of the file's contents.
+This command will print as much of the file as it can on your screen but will pause until you hit the space bar before displaying the rest of the file's contents.
 Here are the complete contents of this file:

     {